Training Path of Inference

 Floor Guide

-Powerful monsters begin to appear from 7F onwards, so the key is preparing for those enemies.
+Powerful monsters begin to appear from 7F onwards, so the key is how you handle those enemies.

 1-3F